b2m9/til/js/keyboard-events.md

 Special keys like backspace, arrow keys, etc. are not captured by `keypress`.
 One has to use `keydown` or `keyup` for such cases.

-For inconsistencies across browsers, see Quirksmode [1].
+For inconsistencies across browsers, see Quirksmode.
+[1]

 [Here's a website to test key codes directly in the browser.](http://www.asquare.net/javascript/tests/KeyCode.html)